bbleck/CampusCompass/README.md

 ## Current State of CampusCompass
-CampusCompass is currently mostly functional.
+CampusCompass is currently functional.
 Remaining fixes to be made are:
-- The list search functionality and dynamically updated RecyclerView.
-- Implementing compass drawables in the RecyclerView instead of the default drawables.
-The compasses should add tell the user the direction each location is from the user's current location.
-- Dynamically changing the Title in the Toolbar to indicate clicking on it will take the user back to the Main Menu.
 - Working with UNM to add more locations to their API, particularly RestRooms which are currently limited to Gender Neutral restrooms and are mostly located off-campus.
 Finding the closest restroom is a feature that would probably be broadly used.

 ## Android Version Testing
 This app has been extensively testing on a Google Pixel running Android Pie (API 28).
-It has also been testing using the Android Studio Emulator running API 27 on a Nexus 5X.
+It has also been testing using the Android Studio Emulator running API 27 on a Nexus 5X emulation.
 Minimum API is 24, and recommended API is 28 (API 28 has superior location finding).
-At present, there are not any known Android devices that do not support Campus Compass, so long as the minimum Android API is met and the user gives the require permissions.
+At present, there are not any known Android devices that do not support Campus Compass, so long as the minimum Android API is met and the user gives the required permissions.
 Orientation is locked in Portrait.
 The app currently supports english only.
 Users must enable location services and GPS in order to use the app.
 Required permissions:  Internet, Fine Location.

 ## Third Party Libraries